alidaf/raspberryPi/README.md

 ###rotencvol:

-The original rotary encoder program that was used to create the Tiny Core Linux packages.
+The original, working rotary encoder program that was used to create the Tiny Core Linux packages.
 The binaries have been removed but I will create a tcz package for anyone that requests it.
-This is essentially deprecated by piRotEnc.
+This will eventually be deprecated in favour of piRotEnc.

 ###piRotEnc: